kay-kun/Thinkpad-X260-OpenCore-Hackintosh/README.md

 Bootloader | OpenCore
 Bootloader Ver. | v0.9.0

-There a planed upgrades like 16 or 32 GB RAM, Fenvi Broadcom WiFi Card for nativ Wifi and BT and a NVME SSD
+There a planed upgrades like 16 or 32 GB RAM, Fenvi Broadcom WiFi Card for nativ Wifi and BT (and a NVME SSD if its possible to put it in the WWAN m.2 Slot?)

 ### Before you start
 Follow dortania guide on how to create a recovery usb for MacOS installation.